 5 common misconceptions of buying used goods

 From thrift stores to vintage shops, to consignment or antique stores and other secondhand style retailers, buying used goods doesn’t always get the respect and recognition it deserves.
 We think that’s because shoppers don't always have a clear understanding of how to get the most out of the experience.
 So we’re here to set the record straight and address these thrifting misconceptions.
-Hopefully these insights will inspire more people to try buying used — and nab some fun finds.
+Hopefully these insights will inspire more people to try buying used goods — and nab some fun finds.

 Thrifting misconception #1: